CULLMAN 41, DECATUR 17: Raiders can't hold on to early lead, drop third straight game

 Cullman took advantage of that switch being flipped and scored 20 more points.
 Sullins and Hughley both had over 100 yards rushing.

 The Raiders’ 0-3 start is its worse since 2015.
 That year, Decatur beat Athens 41-26 to snap the losing streak in the fourth game.
-It plays the Golden Eagles next week at home.
+It plays the Golden Eagles this week at home.

 “Until these guys make up their mind that they’re going to do what they’re coached to do and play football with some brain power, we’re going to continue to struggle,” Adcock said.